Everything you Need To Know About Caladiums

 Caladium is native to South America and Central America, and naturalized in India, parts of Africa, and various tropical islands.
 They grow in open areas of the forest and on the banks of rivers and go dormant during the dry season.

-At home, you can grow these tropical plants by planting them as bulbs or tubers.
-These showstoppers grow best in warm, humid, and shady areas.
+At home, you can grow these tropical plants by planting them as new bulbs or plant caladium tubers.
+These showstoppers grow the best and have the best results in warm climates, high humidity, and shady areas but not full shade.

 You Might Also Like: Growing Parsley

-Caladium bulbs can also be planted in containers as long as they have adequate draining holes.
-Fill with good quality, well-draining soil, or potting medium with a slightly acidic pH of 5.5 to 6.2.
+Caladium summer bulbs can also be planted in containers as long as they have adequate draining holes.
+Fill with good quality, well-draining soil, potting mix, or potting medium with a slightly acidic pH of 5.5 to 6.2.

 When to Plant Caladium Bulbs

-Caladium bulbs are best planted in the spring after the risk of frost has passed and daytime temperatures stay above 70 degrees.
+Caladium bulbs are best planted in the following spring after the risk of frost and cold temperatures has passed and daytime temperatures stay above 70 degrees.

-If the soil in your garden is not warm enough, you can start them indoors 4 to 6 weeks before the last frost date.
-Tubers will develop sprouts and roots a few weeks after planting.
+If the soil temperatures in your garden is not warm enough, you can start them indoors for the best conditions put them in a warm location or warm spot 4 to 6 weeks before the last frost date and end of winter.
+Small tubers will develop sprouts and roots a few weeks after planting.

 You Might Also Like: Cilantro (Coriander): How to Grow

 Caladiums grow best at 70 degrees Fahrenheit.
-Warmth and humidity allow these plants to thrive.
-However, avoid direct sunlight.
+Warm temperatures and humid weather allow these plants to thrive.
+However, avoid direct sunlight and full sun.

-Make sure that your Caladiums receive filtered sunlight or partial shade throughout the day.
+Make sure that your Caladiums receive filtered sunlight or part shade throughout the day.

 When it comes to feeding Caladiums, a weekly dose of liquid fertilizer during the growing season is enough.
 Alternatively, you can use slow-release pellets to keep them well-fed.